-We live by this ethos showcasing international creative artists in our exhibition space, The Gallery, hosting guest lecturers from overseas, curating, publishing and exhibiting abroad and arranging exchange programmes with our overseas programmes.
+We live by this ethos showcasing international creative artists in our gallery space, MIRROR, hosting guest lecturers from overseas, curating, publishing and exhibiting abroad and arranging exchange programmes with our overseas programmes.
 We want students and staff from the EU and beyond to know everyone is extremely welcome at the college.

 We appreciate that there is on-going uncertainty as a result of Brexit.
 We will endeavour to keep this information as up-to-date as possible.
 The information below is correct at the time of writing (2 Nov 2020) on the basis of current government policy.

 Please click on the dropdown tabs below to read our Frequently Asked Questions.
 For more information please contact email@example.com

 Brexit refers to the act of the UK leaving the European Union (EU), which was decided in a public referendum on Thursday 23 June 2016.
 The UK left the EU at 11pm GMT on 31 January 2020, and is now in a transitionary period of withdrawal, currently in effect until December 2020.

 If you’re from the EU, EEA-EFTA states or Switzerland, and you’re looking to study in the UK, there are some extra considerations to make as a result of the UK leaving the European Union (EU) on 31 January 2020.
 Please note, if you are an Irish national, these changes will not apply to you.

 If you are currently studying at a UK university and your degree finishes before December 2020:

 - You do not need to apply for settlement status to complete your degree.

 - You should apply for settled or pre-settled status if you would like to stay in the UK beyond 31 December 2020.